practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 end
 ```

 Did you figure out how it works?
-Let's walk through the process step by step now to
+Let's walk through the process step by step to
 confirm:

-1. The `tick` method walks over each incoming message currently queued up by the
+1. The `tick` method walks over each incoming message currently queued by the
-`mailer` object (i.e. the `request`)
+`mailer` object (i.e., the `request`).

-2. A `response` message is constructed, addressed to the sender of
+2. A `response` message is constructed and addressed to the sender of
 the `request`.

 3. The `process_request` method is called, which iterates over a